Smokey minced roast

 preparation

-Cut the bread roll or toast into small pieces and soak it in the milk until soft.
-Squeeze out any excess milk.
+Cut the bread roll or toast into small pieces and soak in the milk until soft.
+Squeeze out the excess milk.

 Sauté the onion in a little oil until translucent.
-Briefly add the garlic and let cool.
+Briefly sauté the garlic as well and let it cool.

-In a large bowl, combine the minced meat with the soaked bread roll/soaked toast, eggs, onion and garlic mixture, mustard, paprika, marjoram, and parsley.
+In a large bowl, thoroughly mix the ground meat with the soaked bread roll/soaked toast, eggs, onion and garlic mixture, mustard, paprika, marjoram, and parsley.
 Season with salt and pepper.
-If the mixture is too soft, knead in 2–3 tablespoons of breadcrumbs until it's easy to form.
+If the mixture is too soft, knead in 2–3 tablespoons of breadcrumbs until it is easily moldable.

-Place half of the minced meat mixture on a rimmed griddle and flatten it into an oval shape approximately 2 cm thick.
-Place the frankfurters on the left and right sides of the meat mixture, sandwich the pickles and hard-boiled eggs between them, and cover everything with the remaining minced meat mixture.
+Place half of the ground meat mixture onto a rimmed griddle and flatten it into an oval approximately 2 cm thick.
+Arrange the frankfurters on either side of the meat mixture, place pickles and hard-boiled eggs in between, and cover everything with the remaining ground meat mixture.
 Press down firmly.

 Preheat the grill to 180°C (here: pellet grill with cherry wood pellets).
-Once it reaches temperature, place the roast on the grill plate.
+Once it has reached temperature, place the roast on the grill plate.
 Brush the surface of the roast with softened butter and sprinkle with breadcrumbs.

-Bake the roast for 60–70 minutes, until the internal temperature reaches 75–80°C. Baste with some of the meat juices or water occasionally to keep the meat moist.
-Slice to serve.
+Roast for 60–70 minutes until an internal temperature of 75–80 °C is reached.
+Baste occasionally with a little pan juices or water to keep the meat moist.
+Slice before serving.

 Recipe by Barbara Naschenweng

-When she can provide detailed advice to her customers in one of her barbecue shops, Barbara Naschenweng, or BBQ-Babs for short, is in her element.
-And because she's been grilling for "a long time," she turned her hobby into a career 20 years ago.
-Since then, the friendly Viennese native's expertise has been in high demand. www.barbecue-point.at
+Barbara Naschenweng, or BBQ-Babs for short, is in her element when she can give her customers detailed advice in one of her barbecue shops.
+And because she's been grilling "forever," she turned her hobby into a profession 20 years ago.
+Since then, the expertise of this friendly Viennese woman has been in high demand. www.barbecue-point.at

 www.oesterreichgrillt.at